imrafaelmerino/mighty-meter/README.md

 mm.worker.host2$ mm-worker-install --host mm.worker.host2
 ```

-Each Worker will create a Docker volume named `mm-jmeter-logs` for log storage.

 Don't install the worker nodes on the same machine as the leader—it defeats the purpose.
+For
-For single-machine setups, use MightyMeter in local CLI mode instead.
+single-machine setups, use MightyMeter in local CLI mode instead.

 ## <a name="jmx-config"></a> Configuring Your JMX File